Moving is already stressful. Throwing a cat into the boxed-up, laborious mix can make it…

 NSAIDs are also referred to as analgesics (painkillers) or antipyretics (fever reducers).
-They are very effective and safe for humans if taken in moderation.
+They are very effective and safe for humans if taken appropriately.

-Furthermore, other NSAIDs like acetaminophen, ibuprofen, and/or naproxen are never safe to give to your cat.
-Even a small dose would likely result in acute kidney or liver failure.
+NSAIDs like acetaminophen, ibuprofen, and/or naproxen are NEVER safe to give to your cat.
+Using these can result in side effects.
 This is also known as NSAID toxicity and is characterized by the following symptoms:

 - A decrease in appetite

 It is important to note that NSAID toxicity is potentially fatal.
 Furthermore, many of its symptoms are similar to the symptoms of overall pain in your cat.
 If you suspect that your cat is suffering from NSAID toxicity, you have to take them to a veterinarian immediately.

 What Can I Give My Cat For Pain Relief?

 In order to avoid the possibility of your cat suffering side effects, it is important that you consult your veterinarian.
 They can advise you on how best to treat your cat’s pain.